-Bring your goggles to spot the small native fish that live in the clear pools, the perfect swimming spot after a day at The Territory Wildlife Park.
+Bring your goggles to spot the small native fish that live in the clear pools.

 Berry Springs Nature Park is a picturesque area 47 kilometres south of Darwin that is a popular daytrip destination for picnics, with shady areas with tables and barbecues.
 Work up an appetite for lunch with a swim or a bushwalk.